wearefuturegov/kent-send/readme.md

 ## Running it on the web

-It's intended to be run on Heroku
+It should run on Heroku with no special steps.

+In other places, run it in production mode with `npm run build` and then `npm start`.

 ## Environment config